CALLING ALL ADVENTURERS!

 PA pathogen - the threat to Kauri

 Kauri are a taonga (treasure) of Aotearoa New Zealand.
-They are threatened by a pathogen called Phytophthora agathidicida (PA for short) which lives in soil and infects Kauri trees through their root
+They are threatened by a pathogen called Phytophthora agathidicida (PA for short) which lives in soil and infects Kauri trees through their roots.

 Status in NZ: